EuPathDB/vagrant-workflow-software/README.md

 bioinformatics software.
 Possibly due to
 `Dependency File[/project/eupathdblab/workflow-software/tmp] has failures: true` Running workpuppet manually succeeds.
-Maybe related to failure of 'change sysadmin user group' above.
+Maybe related to failure of 'change sysadmin user group' above. (this seems to be the case as waiting a couple of minutes after 'change sysadmin user group' fails before running provision again (giving time for multiplexing to timeout) seems to workaround this issue.